 Photographs are a wonderful way to remember your visit.
-For your own enjoyment, visitors and members are welcome to take snapshot photographs of plants, individuals and subjects that capture the events of your visit.
-Duke Gardens defines a snapshot as an informal photograph that is shot spontaneously and quickly without artistic intent.
-Guests should still observe our policy under General Photography Guidelines.
+For your own enjoyment, visitors and members are welcome to take in-the-moment photographs of plants, individuals and subjects that capture the events of your visit.
+These are informal photographs shot spontaneously and quickly without artistic intent.
+Guests should still observe our policy under General Photography Policies.
 You may share your photos of the Gardens on social media outlets, including Facebook, Twitter and Instagram.

 Definition of Portrait Photography

-Duke Gardens defines portrait photography as all wedding, engagement, quinceañera, family, maternity, portfolio, prom, graduation, and any other posed portraiture of individuals by professional photographers or amateur photographers, whether paid or unpaid.
+Duke Gardens defines portrait photography as all wedding, engagement, quinceañera, family, maternity, portfolio, prom, graduation, and any other posed portraiture of individuals by professional photographers, as well as semi-pro, pro-am or amateur photographers, whether the photographer is being paid or not.
 Duke Gardens reserves the right to further define Portrait Photography on a case-by-case basis.

 Portrait Photo Policy

-All portrait and commercial photography must be approved and scheduled in advance, and a reservation form must be filled out and emailed to us to in order to request a photo session date.
+All portrait photography must be approved and scheduled in advance, and the reservation form (see below) must be filled out in order to request a photo session date.
 Once we receive your request, you will be contacted by the Special Events Office for payment.
-Please note that we prefer that the photographer reserves the session.
 Photographers who do not pre-schedule may be approached by staff members during their photo session regarding scheduling and payment.